Bentonville library expansion gets boost with $500,000 grant from Alice L. Walton Foundation

 The library expansion plans call for a 22,975-square-foot addition to the library's current 38,500 square feet at a cost of $16.75 million.
 A needs assessment was paid for by a $112,900 grant from the Walton Family Foundation.

-The library foundation in May 2021 agreed to raise $10.5 million for the expansion.
+In May 2021, the library foundation agreed to raise $10.5 million for the expansion.
 Fundraising is ongoing.
 Several donations have been made and will be acknowledged through naming opportunities in the library expansion, according to the release.

-The library foundation in October 2021 announced a $5.5 million grant from the the Walton Family Foundation.

-Donations of $8.75 million, combined with Bentonville's bond funds of $4.5 million, have the library up to 79% of the $16.75 million needed for its project, according to the release.